-Major Constituents of Moroccan Geranium Oil
+Major Constituents of Egyptian Geranium Oil

-See Essential Oil Safety for more complete list of constituents and for constituent lists of Geranium Oil sourced from various regions.
+See Essential Oil Safety for a more complete list of constituents and for constituent lists of Geranium Oil sourced from various regions.

 [B.M.
 Lawrence, Essential Oils 1981-1987 (Wheaton: Allured Publishing, 1989), 119-121.
 B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 21 no. 6, 1996), 58-62.
 B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 23 no. 1, 1999), 56-61.
 Sources cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 293.]

 Tisserand and Young caution that a drug interaction may occur if using drugs metabolized by CYP2B6.
 They indicate that the Geranium Oil possesses a low risk of skin sensitization and recommend a dermal maximum of 17.5%.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
-United Kingdom: Churchill Livingstone Elsevier, 2014), 243.]
+United Kingdom: Churchill Livingstone Elsevier, 2014), 293.]

 Important Information About the Profiles

-The essential oil information provided on AromaWeb is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
-Profiles for several absolutes are included within the directory, and are denoted as such.
+The essential oil information provided on AromaWeb is intended for basic educational purposes only.
+The references to safety information, test results, constituents and percentages is generalized information.
+Essential oils can vary greatly in composition.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil composition and color can vary based on harvesting, distillation, age of the essential oil and other factors.
+Profiles for several CO2 Extracts and absolutes are included within the directory, and are denoted as such.